Matt Rambo

-Matt Rambo (born July 25, 1994) is an American professional lacrosse attackman for the Whipsnakes Lacrosse Club of the Premier Lacrosse League and the Philadelphia Wings of the National Lacrosse League.
+Matt Rambo (born July 25, 1994) is an American professional lacrosse attackman for the Atlas Lacrosse Club of the Premier Lacrosse League and the Philadelphia Wings of the National Lacrosse League.
 He played college lacrosse at Maryland.

 College career

 Rambo spent four years at the University of Maryland, where he only missed one start his entire career, and reached the final four every year and the championship game in his final three years.

 Freshman year

 In Rambo's first game at Maryland, he scored four goals against the Mount St. Mary's Mountaineers.
 He ended the season with 30 goals and six assists.

 Sophomore year

 As a sophomore, Rambo became the first Maryland player to score 40 goals in a season since Joe Walters in 2004 and made First Team All Big Ten.

 Junior year

 Rambo became the first player in Maryland history to have 40 goals and 30 assists in one season after ending the year with 43 goals and 32 assists.
 These 75 points are third all-time in Maryland history.
 He helped Maryland win the Big Ten tournament and won Big Ten Tournament MVP and USILA All-American.
 Maryland lost in the 2016 NCAA Division I Men's Lacrosse Championship in a game that is considered a classic.